For the Love of Learning

 “I worked on the encryption algorithm that we used,” she says, “I learned a lot about encryption methods and cryptography from Dr. Gasti.
 It added fuel to my interest in learning more about cybersecurity in general.”

 Outside of the classroom, Levin took on roles with several organizations on and off-campus.
-In her freshman year, she served as an executive board member for the New York Tech chapter of the Institute of Electrical and Electronics Engineers, and in her junior year became the president of the chapter.
-She was also president of Residence Hall Council and an e-board member for the National Society of Leadership and Success honors society.
+She served as an executive board member for the New York Tech chapter of the Institute of Electrical and Electronics Engineers.
+“I was able to network with a lot of distinguished engineers from many different fields and companies, and participate in projects that helped to bolster my résumé and career options,” says Levin.